Kansas City National Security Campus

-The Kansas City National Security Campus (KCNSC), formerly known as the Kansas City Plant, is a National Nuclear Security Administration (NNSA) facility managed and operated by Honeywell Federal Manufacturing & Technologies that manufactures "85 percent of non-nuclear components that go into the [United States] nuclear stockpile."
+The Kansas City National Security Campus (KCNSC), formerly known as the Kansas City Plant, is a National Nuclear Security Administration (NNSA) facility managed and operated by Honeywell Federal Manufacturing & Technologies that manufactures "80 percent of non-nuclear components that go into the [United States] nuclear stockpile."

 The plant produces non-nuclear mechanical, electronic, and engineered material components for U.S. national defense systems such as high-energy laser ignition systems, microwave hybrid microcircuit production, and miniature electromechanical devices.
 It also provides technical services such as metallurgical/mechanical analysis, analytical chemistry, environmental testing, nondestructive testing, computer-based training, simulations and analysis, and technical certification.

 History

 The plant traces its history to the Pratt & Whitney plant dedicated by then Senator Harry S. Truman in 1942, which manufactured Double Wasp engines during World War II.
 In 1949 the Atomic Energy Commission commissioned the Bendix Corporation (specifically, the Bendix Aviation Corporation) to build the non-nuclear components of nuclear warheads there.
 Bendix became AlliedSignal in 1983 and eventually Honeywell in 1999.
-Workers at the site were represented by the International Association of Machinists and Aerospace Workers (IAMAW).
+Workers at the site are represented by the International Association of Machinists and Aerospace Workers (IAMAW).